Educational Quality Assurance

 External Quality Assurance

-Next to the accreditations on the program-level, the institutional audit (ITK) is also part of the external quality assurance.
+Next to the accreditations on programme-level, the institutional audit (ITK) is also part of the external quality assurance.
 The institutional audit is an independent research on the system the university uses for monitoring its educational quality.
 The institutional audit takes place every six years and is assessed by an external committee of the Dutch-Flemish Accreditation Organization.
 The central question of the institutional audit is if the UG's vision on education can be realized through its internal quality assurance and is able to improve its educational quality in a sustainable manner.

 More information regarding the institutional audit can be found here.